jfsmig/hydra/docs/docs/cli/hydra-clients-update.md

       --client-uri string                   A URL string of a web page providing information about the client -g, --grant-types strings                 A list of allowed grant types (default [authorization_code]) -h, --help                                help for update
-      --jwks-uri string                     Define the URL where the JSON Web Key Set should be fetched from when performing the "private_key_jwt" client authentication method
+      --jwks-uri string                     Define the URL where the JSON Web Key MustSet should be fetched from when performing the "private_key_jwt" client authentication method
       --keybase string                      Keybase username for encrypting client secret --logo-uri string                     A URL string that references a logo for the client -n, --name string                         The client's name